Salford Red Devils: Dr Marwan Koukash vision becoming a reality

 Having been a successful racehorse owner for several years, he is having a positive impact on another sport and is well on the way to making the Red Devils - as they will now be known - a major force in Super League.

-This, just eight months after the very existence of the club was in doubt.
+This, just eight months after the

 Watch out.
 The 'Devil-ution' is here.

 I was among several hundred people at a media conference on Thursday to be left mesmerised as charismatic Koukash took the microphone to and deliver his mission statement.